declanhuggins/dhugs-com/README.md

 ## License

-The code in this repository is licensed under the MIT License (or your chosen open source license).
+The code in this repository is licensed under the MIT License.
 However, all photographs and other visual assets are not open source and are © Declan Huggins.
 These assets may not be reused or redistributed without explicit permission.

 Vectors and icons by <a href="https://www.svgrepo.com" target="_blank">SVG Repo</a>